MetaviewAI/competency-exercises/README.md

 [![CircleCI](https://circleci.com/gh/MetaviewAI/competency-exercises.svg?style=svg)](https://circleci.com/gh/MetaviewAI/competency-exercises)

-👋🏼 Welcome to Metaview's repository of competency exercises; exercises used during the Metaview hiring process for identification and attraction of talent.
+👋🏼 Welcome to Metaview's repository of competency exercises.

+We use these for our interview process.
+Feel free to have a look around!

 **If you're interested in joining us, the best place to start is [metaview.ai/careers](https://www.metaview.ai/careers).**